shilpagopi/CodePrep/Algo/Graph-1.md

 	- for all its adjacent nodes:
           - if not visited:
 	    - mark visited and DFS(adj,visited)
-        - do any rootnode computation post all dfs exploration of subtree
+        - do any rootnode computation post all dfs exploration of subgraph
 ```
 ### Topological Sorting